 Theodor Mommsen from 1817 to 2017 (Saturday, December 9, 2017)

 On Saturday, December 9, 2017, the Center for the Ancient Mediterranean will host a one-day conference in honor of the 200th anniversary of the birth of the Nobel Laureate and Roman Historian, Theodor Mommsen (November 30, 1817).
-Speakers will include Clifford Ando (University of Chicago), Werner Eck (Universität zu Köln), Harriet Flower (Princeton), William V. Harris (Columbia), and Stefan Rebenich (Universität Bern).
+Speakers will include Clifford Ando (University of Chicago), Werner Eck (Universität zu Köln), Harriet Flower (Princeton), Bruce Frier (University of Michigan) William V. Harris (Columbia), Suzanne Marchand (Louisiana State University), and Stefan Rebenich (Universität Bern).

 Our FALL 2016 conference, Aristophanes and Politics, was a co-presented (with the Onassis Foundation, USA) and co-sponsored (with the Classical Studies Graduate Program) two-day international conference on September 30 - October 1, 2016.
 You can download a conference program HERE.
 All abstracts for the papers delivered at the conference can be read HERE.

 A new adaptation of Aristophanes' Knights, by Brittany Johnson, was produced by the Barnard/Columbia Ancient Drama Group in conjunction with the conference and took place in Barnard's Glicker-Milstein Theatre on 9/28-9/30.
 The production was subsequently featured in a New Yorker article by James Romm, which can be read HERE.